Security Deposits

 According to this state law:

-• No matter what it’s called, the total amount the landlord can charge for all the deposits (including last month’s rent) is twice the amount of one month’s rent for an unfurnished place or three times one month’s rent for a furnished place.
+- No matter what it’s called, the total amount the landlord can charge for all the deposits (including last month’s rent) is twice the amount of one month’s rent for small landlords that own only two properties that collectively include no more than four units.
+For all other landlords, the total deposit cannot exceed more than one month’s rent.

 Protecting Your Deposit When Moving In